-NORTHISLE COPPER AND GOLD INC. MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2021
+NORTHISLE COPPER AND GOLD INC. MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2022

-The following management discussion and analysis of Northisle Copper and Gold Inc. ("Northisle" or the "Company") is dated April 21, 2022 and provides an analysis of the Company's results of operations for the year ended December 31, 2021.
+The following management discussion and analysis of Northisle Copper and Gold Inc. ("Northisle" or the "Company") is dated May 26, 2022, and provides an analysis of the Company's results of operations for the three months ended March 31, 2022.

 This discussion is intended to provide investors with a reasonable basis for assessing the financial performance of the Company as well as certain forward-looking statements relating to its potential future performance.
-The information should be read in conjunction with the Northisle's audited consolidated financial statements for the year ended December 31, 2021, and the notes thereto prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
+The information should be read in conjunction with Northisle's unaudited condensed interim consolidated financial statements for the three months ended March 31, 2022, the Northisle audited consolidated financial statements for the year ended December 31, 2021, and the notes thereto prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS").
 Northisle's accounting policies are described in note 3 of the aforementioned audited consolidated financial statements.
 All of the financial information presented herein is expressed in Canadian dollars, unless otherwise indicated.